 - Hypocritical Humor: MST3K had just run its Turkey Day Contest on Comedy Central.

-- Call Back: In one segement, Tom's head is replaced with a snow-globe... the same snow-globe he replaced it with in Santa Claus Conquers the Martians.
+- Call Back: In one segement, Tom's head is replaced with a snow-globe... the same snow-globe he replaced it with in the Santa Claus Conquers the Martians episode.